pivotal-cf/bookbinder/README.md

 ## Source Repository Link

-Render a link to current page's source repository.
+Render a link with the URL of the current page's source repository and the text 'View the source for this page in GitHub'.

 In `config.yml`, add: